ElektraInitiative/libelektra/src/plugins/path/README.md

 sudo kdb setmeta /tests/path/value check/path

 #This checks if the user has read and write permissions for the application-file.log file
+sudo kdb setmeta /tests/path/value check/permission/user "tomcat"
-sudo kdb setmeta /tests/path/value check/permission "rw, tomcat"
+sudo kdb setmeta /tests/path/value check/permission/types "rw"

 #Generate a file which is only accessable for root
 touch /var/log/application-file-restricted.log